Call Now For An Assessment Of Your Needs: (410) 680-3617

 Maryland does have an exception to the general three-year rule statute of limitations.
 In product liability cases, medical malpractice, and fraud cases, you may have additional time to file a lawsuit.
 Under the discovery rule, the statute of limitations does not begin until you notice the wrongful act.
 Additionally, when a minor or incapacitated individual becomes injured, the statute of limitations stops until the child reaches the age of majority or the incompetency ends.

-When Does the Statute of Limitations Start Running?
+When Does The Statute Of Limitations Start Running?

 In Maryland, the statute of limitations starts to run on accrual.
 Accrual happens when a person knows or should have known that they have a legal compensation claim.
 For example, if you are involved in a car accident, you know that you have a legal claim on the car accident date.
 When the victim is not aware that they suffered an injury or harm, the statute of limitations typically does not start running until the victim notices the harm or fraud.

-The Statute of Limitations for Workers’ Compensation Claims
+The Statute Of Limitations For Workers’ Compensation Claims

 In workers’ compensation claims, the injured worker may have less time to bring a lawsuit, depending on the nature of the case.
 Under Maryland workers’ compensation laws, there is a shorter statute of limitations of two years.
 The injured employee must comply with additional requirements such as notifying his or her employer promptly after the accident.
 If a worker experiences an occupational illness due to their work, the worker must bring a claim within two years of the onset of the worker’s occupational disease.